Uncompromised Container Closure Integrity at cryogenic temperatures

 The robustness of the AT-Closed Vial®

-The use of Cyclic Olefin Copolymer (COC) for the vial body and a proprietary Thermoplastic Elastomer (TPE) for the stopper ensures materials suitable for cryogenic temperatures with similar low-temperature behaviour
+The use of Cyclic Olefin Copolymer (COC) for the vial body and a proprietary Thermoplastic Elastomer (TPE) for the stopper ensures suitability for cryogenic temperatures with similar low temperature behavior

 Manufacturing Process

-Manufacturing Process: Precise molding and robotic assembly with tight tolerances (±0.02 mm repeatability) ensure optimal fitting of the vial components
+Precise molding and robotic assembly with tight tolerances (±0.02 mm repeatability) ensures optimal fitting of the vial components

 Gamma Irradiation and Chemical Bonding

-Sterilisation by gamma irradiation, combined with the compression between the stopper and vial body, creates a chemical bonding between the COC and TPE.
-This bonding plays a significant role in maintaining CCI at low temperatures
+Sterilization by gamma irradiation, combined with the compression between the stopper and vial body, creates a chemical bonding between the COC and TPE.
+This bonding plays a significant role in maintaining CCI at low temperatures.

 Unique Filling Process

 The vial is filled through the stopper with a sterile needle, which then mechanically recloses.
 A subsequent one-second laser shot re-seals the needle trace, and a sterile cap is added for protection.
-This process maintains a functionally closed system throughout filling, minimising contamination risks
+This process maintains a functionally closed system throughout filling, minimizing contamination risks, and ensures a restored CCI after F&F.

 Testing and validation